J’ai une petite anecdote à vous raconter.

 I’ll be honest here, it took me some time and hesitations !
-I didn’t even think I was a blue kinda girl.
+I NEVER even thought I was a « blue » kinda girl.

 Choosing paint colours for your interior requires some questioning and introspective time.
 It can be tricky to decide for the right colour, tone, nuance,…

-Here is how my questioning/decision making process went.
+So here is how my questioning/decision making process went:

 The Colour Symbolism